Last Updated: Feb 23, 2014

 Altitude: Sea level

-Due to the town’s export interests, most beachfront is reserved for commercial pursuits.
-Two miles north of Limon, Playa Bonita (Pretty Beach) is a safe place to swim.
-Surfers should head half a mile offshore to Isla Uvita (Uvita Island), home to big waves and one of the country's best lefts.
+Though it's close to the ocean most of the town's waterfront is devoted to shipping, so you'll have to travel outside of Limon to find the beaches.
+Two miles north of Limon visitors can swim in the waters of Playa Bonita (Pretty Beach) while surfers should head half a mile offshore to Isla Uvita (Uvita Island), home to big waves and one of the country's best lefts.

 Limon’s modern history began in 1502 when a hurricane forced Christopher Columbus to anchor his damaged ship just off the coast of Costa Rica.
-While the crew made repairs, Columbus ventured onto the mainland via what would become the port of Limon.
+While the crew made repairs, Columbus ventured onto the mainland from what would later be called Puerto Limon.
 Following this first contact, the Spaniards generally ignored the Caribbean coast, instead favoring the fertile soils of the Central Valley.

-By the mid-1800s, Costa Rica’s coffee kingdom was on the rise, and the country needed an export point to the overseas market.
-Limon, with its deep natural harbor and convenient location, was chosen as the site for Costa Rica’s first major port.
-Between 1867 and 1890, Costa Ricans, Chinese and Jamaicans worked together to construct a railroad that connected the central highlands – home of the coffee crops – to Limon.
+By the mid-1800s, Costa Rica’s coffee export was on the rise, and the country needed a shipping point to the overseas market.
+Limon, with its deep natural harbor and convenient location, became Costa Rica’s first major port.
+Between 1867 and 1890, Costa Ricans, Chinese and Jamaicans worked together to build a railroad that connected the San Jose and surrounding areas – home of the coffee crops – to Limon.

-After completion of the railroad, many of the Jamaican laborers settled in Limon and along the Caribbean coast, engaging in subsistence farming and working on cocoa plantations.
-Today, the Afro-Caribbean cultural influence remains strong in Limon with many locals speaking Patois and English as their first languages.
+After completion of the railroad, many of the Jamaican laborers settled in Limon and along the Caribbean coast, engaging in subsistence farming and working on cacao farms.
+Today, the Afro-Caribbean cultural influence remains strong in Limon with many locals speaking English or a dialect of English known as Patois.

-Located in the Estrella Valley approximately 75 minutes southwest of Limon, Bocuare Jungle offers an exciting combination of cultural and adventure tourism.
-The company’s whitewater tubing down the Estrella River is a favorite among adventure-seekers, while a tour of the grounds, including a botanical garden, hummingbird garden, and a scenic pond brimming with boat-billed herons, provides insight into the country’s ecology.
+Nestled in the Estrella Valley approximately 75 minutes southwest of Limon, Bocuare Jungle offers an exciting combination of cultural and adventure tourism.
+The company’s whitewater tubing down the Estrella River is a favorite among adventure-seekers, while a tour of its grounds, including a botanical garden, hummingbird garden, and a scenic pond brimming with boat-billed herons, provides insight into Costa Rica's ecology.
 (9 a.m. to whenever you’d like to leave.
-2759-1344)
+2759-1344).

 Rainforest Aerial Tram

-Located adjacent to Braulio Carrillo National Park, this privately-owned reserve is home to an aerial tram, exhilarating canopy tour, frog pond, butterfly garden, and serpentarium.
-The aerial tram, always popular among cruise passengers, is the experience of a lifetime – glide hundreds of feet above the forest floor and get a true bird’s-eye view of the rainforest canopy.
+Visitors driving to Limon from San Jose can stop by the aerial tram adjacent Braulio Carrillo National Park for an adventure among the rainforest canopy.
+Guests will find this privately-owned reserve, home to an aerial tram, exhilarating canopy tour, frog pond, butterfly garden, and serpentarium.
+The aerial tram also popular among cruise passengers– glide hundreds of feet above the forest floor and get a true bird’s-eye view of the rainforest canopy.
 (7 a.m. to 4 p.m.
 Mon-Sun.
-2257-5961)
+2257-5961).

 Take a canal ride through Tortuguero National Park, created to protect green sea turtles and their nesting habitats.
-This is a great opportunity to learn about the native Costa Rican flora and see some incredible wildlife, including sloths, toucans, spider monkeys and capuchin monkeys.
-(Approximately 2.5 hours by boat north of Limon)
+Learn about the native Costa Rican flora and see some incredible wildlife, including sloths, toucans, spider and white-face monkeys.
+(Approximately 2.5 hours by boat north of Limon).

 Veragua Rainforest Reserve

-This park is home to a reptile house, interactive ranarium, hummingbird garden, butterfly garden, treetop aerial tram, and waterfall.
+This park has a reptile house, interactive ranarium, hummingbird garden, butterfly garden, treetop aerial tram, and waterfall.
 The aerial tram travels hundreds of feet in the air, passing by a roaring cascade and through nearly silent rainforest.
 Half and full-day tours are available.
 Veragua Rainforest is one hour from Limon.
 (8 a.m. to 3 p.m., Tues-Sun.
-2296-5056)
+2296-5056).

 Air: Limon has a small airport two miles north of town.
 There are no regularly scheduled flights available, but local airlines offer charter flights to and from San Jose, Quepos/Manuel Antonio, and Tortuguero.